Canon 1D Mark III vs Fujifilm X-H1

 The X-H1 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.

 Review summary: Canon 1D Mark III vs Fujifilm X-H1

 So what conclusions can be drawn?
 Is the Canon 1D Mark III better than the Fujifilm X-H1 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.